A digital-dance performance object

 Black & White Project Space

-Recumulations is the basis of a site-specific performance-installation in which the dancing avatar is conceived of as a grotesque architectural element like a virtual caryatid or a gargoyle.
+The Recumulations 3D animation installation is the basis of this site-specific performance-installation in which the dancing avatar is conceived of as a grotesque architectural element like a virtual caryatid or a gargoyle.
 The performance object can installed for a single weekend or a single day, and is modular and systematic in a fluid and flexible way.
 It can be adapted to any location in time or space.